codenotary/immudb/README.md

 ./immuclient help
 ```

-Alternatively, you may use Docker to run immuclient in a ready-to-use container:
+Or just use Docker to run immuclient in a ready-to-use container.
+Nice and simple.

 ```bash
 docker run -it --rm --net host --name immuclient codenotary/immuclient:latest